The GitHub Action

 git config user.email: Add your Github user email to authorise pull requests

-If you prefer to have the translated content as files, you can download them as .json files as in the example below.
-The action will download all strings from the given String Library.
+Although the GitHub action removes the need for manual up- and download of files it is possible to download the translated content as .json files as in the example below.
+The action will download all strings from the given string library.
 The files will be downloaded in i18n format.

 The files will be under the resources folder, and their file names will be based on the language code, so in the below example, 3 files will be created with the following names: en.json, de.json and da.json.
 Each file will contain the strings translated into the respective languages (da and de), and a file with the source (en).